vvoelz/biceps/BICePs_2.0/markdown/workflow.md

 Preparation
 -----------

 The `Preparation` class converts all raw data to BICePs readable format.
 It asks for experimental data as well as correspondingly precomputed experimental observables from simulation.
-We recommend users to use [MDTraj](http://mdtraj.org) to compute all necessary experimental quantities from simulation or use our preparedfunctions in the `toolbox`.
-Check more details in the `examples <examples/index>` page.
+We recommend users to use [MDTraj](http://mdtraj.org) to compute all necessary experimental quantities from simulation or use our prepared functions in the `toolbox`.
+A tutorial jupyter notebook is availabel [here](https://github.com/vvoelz/biceps/blob/master/BICePs_2.0/tutorials/Preparation/Preparation.ipynb).

 Restraint
 ---------